Why Is My Internet So Slow?

 If one or more of your devices can’t connect to the internet, make sure you’ve set them to use a Wi-Fi connection.
 On many wireless devices, you can find this by opening Settings and then clicking on Wi-Fi.

 You might also be trying to connect to the wrong Wi-Fi network.
 Make sure you’ve selected the correct wireless network for your house, office, or local café—and that you’ve entered the right password.

 But if the settings are already correct, try restarting the device.
 Should you still have problems after that, try restarting your Wi-Fi router.

 How do I restart my Wi-Fi router?

-To restart your router, unplug your it and give it about 30 seconds to cool off before plugging it back in.
+To restart your router, unplug it and give your router about 30 seconds to cool off before plugging it back in.
 If you have a separate modem, unplug this as well.

 Once the modem and router have cooled off, plug them back in.
 They will take a few moments to boot up and reconnect to the internet and your devices.

 If you need to restart your Wi-Fi router or modem frequently, it may be time for new ones.
 Unfortunately, routers and modems aren’t immortal, and they need replacing from time to time as they break down or technology changes.